 - i.
-The primary purpose of the Audit Committee is to assist the board in fulfilling its oversight responsibilities with regard to the systems of internal controls, the entity's financial reporting processes and audit functions, as well as compliance with legal and regulatory requirements. - ii.
-Approve or recommend to the board for the approval of shareholders, the appointment, compensation and dismissal of external auditors - iii.
+The primary purpose of the Audit Committee is to assist the Board in fulfilling its oversight responsibilities with regard to the systems of internal controls, the entity's financial reporting processes and audit functions. - ii.
+Approve or recommend to the Board for the approval of shareholders, the appointment, compensation and dismissal of external auditors - iii.
 Responsible for ensuring that the independence of the internal and external audit function is maintained. - iv.
 Manage the Group's operational risks - v.
 Ensure the Group maintains proper records and controls - vi.
-Ensure compliance with legal and regulatory requirements. - vii.
 Monitor and review the effectiveness of the company's internal and external audit function

-Where the audit committee's monitoring and review activities reveal cause for concern or scope for improvement, it shall make recommendations to the board on action needed to address the issue or to make improvements.
+Where the audit committee's monitoring and review activities reveal cause for concern or scope for improvement, it shall make recommendations to the Board on action needed to address the issue or to make improvements.